Faith is born and lives in song

 For the individual musician, the language of music is often as powerful as the word.
 As we present the vast repertoire of sacred and meaningful music—from Bach to Brubeck, from South Africa to New South Wales, from our own Christian roots to communion with others of different traditions–we learn to understand and appreciate various ways of playing, dancing and singing the sacred.

-Outside of their work at University Congregational UCC, Benjamin is the Director of Choirs at Liberty Middle School in Spanaway, WA.
-Affiliated with his work as a teacher, Benjamin serves as a vocal instructor as part of the Vivace!
-Choral Program.
-Benjamin is an escape room enthusiast, enjoys hiking, creating music, and spending time with his cat, Daphne.
+Outside of their work at University Congregational UCC, Benjamin is the Tenor-Bass Section Leader for Seattle Pro Musica, and also serves as the Director of Choirs at Skyline High School in Issaquah, WA.
+As part of their work as a choir director, Benjamin earned the distinction of being named a 40 Under 40 Educator by Yamaha in 2022.
+Benjamin is an escape room enthusiast, enjoys hiking, creating music, and spending time with his cat, Daphne, and his husband, Michael.

 David Nichols, Organ and Keyboards